Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

 \subsection{Signature/Span Recovery}

-Given a set of consistent \intersectionspaces, we next recover the signature, but the algorithm is almost the same as the unified consistent algorithm.
-Instead of the rank of the residual, it returns the basis of the residual.
-When we use a sufficient number of \intersectionspaces, the rank of the residual would be one, which is equal to the signature of the weight.
-Unlike the consistent algorithm, we need the matrix $\mathbf M$ whose row vectors corresponding to non-dead neurons are non-zero for signature recovery.
-Otherwise, the recovered signature lacks coefficients corresponding to zero row vectors.
+Given a set of consistent \intersectionspaces, we next recover the signature, and the same Algorithm~\ref{alg:newConsistent} can be used for this purpose.
+Algorithm \ref{alg:newConsistent} returns the maximum eigenvector that can be a candidate of $\bm w_{cross}$.
+When we use a sufficient number of \intersectionspaces, the rank of the matrix $\mathbf L$ is one less than the rank of the matrix $\mathbf M$.
+Thus, the maximum eigenvector is only the vector satisfying $\bm v^\top \mathbf L = \bm 0$ and $\bm v^\top \mathbf M \ne \bm 0$, that is $\bm w_{cross}$.